rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - $x^5 + x^3 + 1$ $\rightarrow$ five bits long due to the five xors
 - $x^{15} + x^{14} + x^{11} + x^{10} + x^{8} + x^{7} + x^{4} + x^{3} + 1$ $\rightarrow$ 15 bits long 1110 0001 1001 1001

+An error detection algorithm:

+1. A polynomial needs to be specified
+2. A sequence o bitwise exclusive-or operation needs to be performed
+3. The final CRC value needs to be stored for each data block (or the data unit on which CRC is performed)
+4. Data correctness can be checked with CRD
+   - Its corresponding CRC value is retrieved
+   - A sequence of bitwise XOR operation needs to performed to find out the correctness of data

 ### How to determine the CRC polynomial